FridaWikell/python-snake/README.md

 ### Manual Testing

+Every page at the website has been manually tested.
+It is done in Google Chrome DevTools and on different devices.
+The devices used were one mobile phone, one laptop and one external screen:

+- Samsung Galaxy A52s (1080 x 2400)
+- HP 250 G4 Notebook PC (1366 x 768)
+- HP 2309v LCD Screen (1920 x 1080)

 You need to perform, and document everything you did to manually test your site.
 At a minimum - you need to check every link on every page works as intended.
 So that is check every link in the nav bar (do this on every single page because its a link in a different file) and any other links that appear on your site.